Stable auto-equivalences for local symmetric algebras: Left-right projective bimodules

 By naturality, these are bimodule isomorphisms.
 The isomorphism $D(M^*) \cong M \otimes_B DB$ is proved similarly.
 Finally, if $A$ and $B$ are symmetric, then $DA \cong A$ and $DB \cong B$ as bimodules.
 Thus $M \cong D(M^*) \cong D(^*M)$, and applying the duality $D$ gives the desired result. $\Box$ \\

 We have the following consequence of Proposition 2.3.
 The assumptions on $B$ guarantee that $\stmod B$ is indecomposable.

-\begin{coro} Let ${}_A M_B$ be a left-right projective bimodule and assume $A$ and $B$ are symmetric algebras with $B$ indecomposable and of Loewy length greater than $2$.
+\begin{coro} Let ${}_A M_B$ be a left-right projective bimodule and assume $A$ and $B$ are symmetric algebras with $B$ indecomposable and of Loewy length greater than $2$, and let $S_1, \ldots, S_n$ be the simple $A$-modules (up to isomorphism).
 Then $-\otimes_A M_B : \stmod A \rightarrow \stmod B$ is an equivalence if and only if it is fully faithful. \end{coro}

-Using the obvious fact that the set of simple $A$-modules is a strong spanning class in $\stmod A$, we can apply Proposition 2.2(2) and Bridgeland's results from the last section to give a characterization of the left-right projective bimodules that induce stable equivalences.
+Using the obvious fact that the set of simple $A$-modules is a strong spanning class in $\stmod A$, we can apply this Corollary and Proposition 2.2(2) to give a characterization of the left-right projective bimodules that induce stable equivalences.
 This result might be seen as a rough analogue of Bridgeland's Theorem 1.1 in \cite{Bri} describing which vector bundles induce Fourier-Mukai transforms.
 For simplicity, we assume that $A$ and $B$ are split over the field $k$.
 In particular, every simple module has endomorphism ring isomorphic to $k$.